-Significant numbers of adolescents and even younger children, mostly boys, but also girls, are directly embroiled in armed struggle in both government and rebel forces and amongst political activist groups.
+Significant numbers of adolescents and even younger children-mostly boys, but also girls-are directly embroiled in armed struggle in both government and rebel forces and amongst political activist groups.
 Discussion of the scale and nature of child recruitment in any given conflict is vexed for the following main reasons:

-- the propaganda value of the subject which encourages warring parties to play up the recruitment practices of their enemies and conceal their own; - the difficulty of assessing the numbers of children involved and the types of activities (combatant, ancillary) in which they are engaged; - problems with determining the ages of military personnel, particularly in the absence of authoritative documentation such as birth certificates; - the processes by which children are recruited are extremely varied and often complex; - the lack of consensus on the application of a single, clear universal standard governing recruitment (the CRC optional protocol notwithstanding).
+- the propaganda value of the subject which encourages warring parties to play up the recruitment practices of their enemies and conceal their own; - the difficulty of assessing the numbers of children involved and the types of activities (combatant, ancillary) in which they are engaged;

+- determining the ages of military personnel, particularly in the absence of authoritative documentation such as birth certificates; - the processes by which children are recruited are extremely varied and often complex; - the lack of consensus on the application of a single, clear universal standard governing recruitment (CRC optional protocol notwithstanding).

-Young conscripts tend to perform ancillary tasks, as porters (carrying arms, ammunition and loot), messengers, intelligence gatherers, cooks and weapon-cleaners to support the military enterprise.
+Young conscripts tend to perform ancillary tasks, as porters (carrying arms, ammunition and loot), messengers, intelligence gatherers, cooks and weaponcleaners to support the military enterprise.
 Some occupy combat functions, as soldiers, guards or political agitators, and are responsible for patrolling and manning checkpoints, the laying, detection and clearing of land mines and bearing arms in battle.
 Children are drawn into combat through many routes.
 Since the young tend to be particularly obedient and loyal and have a special talent for escaping surveillance, their recruitment is an overt strategy of many armed forces.
 Some children are abducted and forced to fight, and others join up through a range of processes and due to a number of factors.
 Children sometimes equate armed violence with power.
 Enlistment may also be linked to political commitment, ethnic loyalties, peer pressure, hunger and the opportunity to engage in looting.
 Acknowledging the fact that children may thus, to some extent, 'choose' to enlist does not imply endorsement, nor does it detract from the clear aim of UNICEF and many other agencies to end all child involvement with military forces.
 However, it does suggest the need for a far better understanding, based upon the views and experiences of children themselves, of the reasons for recruitment.

-The risks associated with direct engagement in hostilities are likely to be greater for children than for adults because they are regarded as more expendable and required to undertake the most dangerous tasks.
-They are often weaker, less experienced, less well trained and equipped.
+The risks associated with direct engagement in hostilities are likely to be greater for children than for adults because they are regarded as more expendable and required to undertake the most dangerous tasks and are often less well trained and equipped.

-In Afghanistan boys under the age of 18 have served in armed forces throughout the war.
-On the War.
-On the Homes of mujahideen leaders.
-During the civil war thousands of orphaned boys reportedly joined mujahideen groups for employment, food, shelter, protection and economic opportunity such as looting.
-The Taliban have long depended upon cohorts of youth.
-When they first formed they recruited heavily in the madrassas amongst refugees in Pakistan.
-In mid-1997 another heavy recruitment drive in madrassas saw many teenaged Afghan and Pakistani boys join the Taliban forces.
+In Afghanistan boys under the age of 18 have served in armed forces throughout the war.68 Under Soviet occupation boys were trained to be spies, and to identify and lead Soviet troops to the homes of mujahideen leaders.69 During the civil war thousands of orphaned boys reportedly joined mujahideen groups for employment, food, shelter, protection and economic opportunity such as looting.70 The Taliban have long depended upon cohorts of youth.
+When they first formed they recruited heavily in the madrassas amongst refugees in Pakistan.71 In mid-1997 another heavy recruitment drive in madrassas saw many teenaged Afghan and Pakistani boys join the Taliban forces.
 In 1999 there were reports of a rise in Taliban conscription in the southern provinces.
 Witnesses stated that each land-owning family had to provide one young man and \$500 in expenses.
-In August of that year 5000 students aged between 15 and 35 left madrassas in Pakistan to join the Taliban.
+In August of that year 5000 students aged between 15 and 35 left madrassas in Pakistan to join the Taliban.72